 You’ll often see sun-kissed photos of smiling families lying on the grass, reclining on beaches, strolling through parks, or enjoying ice cream, or blowing bubbles.
 But the off-camera reality of family photography is often stressful and far less magical.
 Parents (especially the moms) are more exhausted and high-strung, children are whiny, and the pet is only determined to turn his tushy to the camera.

 To take beautiful family photos and to make sure everything goes well (as much as possible), here’s what you need to do when planning for the picture day.
+For all your important family events, make sure to contact these experienced professional family photographers.

 1. Choose the right photographer